RESEARCH SCIENTISTS & OFFICERS:

 Sonia Aghighi (2014).
 Sonia completed her PhD entitled “The etiology and epidemiology of European Blackberry (Rubus anglocandicans) decline in South-West of Western Australia” at Murdoch University and with CSIRO Ecosystem Sciences, supervised by John Scott, Treena Burgess and Giles Hardy.
 Publications: [ResearchGate]

 Samantha Harris-Wetherbee (2013).
 Sam completed her MSc entitled “Ontogenetic defence trajectories in the rainforest sub-canopy tree, Ryparosa kurrangii” at the University of Melbourne and with CSIRO Ecosystem Sciences, supervised by Bruce Webber and Ian Woodrow.

 Leonard Tan (2013).
 Leonard completed his BSc(Hons) entitled “Does competition with native plants limit the invasion risk of Tipuana tipu in south-western Australia?” at the University of Western Australia and with CSIRO Ecosystem Sciences, supervised by Bruce Webber, Hans Lambers and Melinda Trudgen.

 Nikolai MacNee (2013).
 Nikolai completed his BSc(Hons) entitled “Responses of Cassava and Taro to elevated carbon dioxide” at Monash University and with CSIRO Ecosystem Sciences, supervised by Bruce Webber, Ros Gleadow and Cecilia Blomstedt.
+Nikolai went on to undertake a PhD at the University of Auckland.
 Publications: [ResearchGate] Other links: [LinkedIn]